 Buddhadeb Dasgupta Movies - Laal Darja

-With his 9th feature film, Buddhadeb Dasgupta enters into the terrain where the texture of dreams and memory eschews conventional narrative and plot and instead sought to illuminate the essence of the unconsciousness through a patient, enigmatic and reflective cinema that borders on poetic divinity.
-The rest of his filmography will strictly adhere to this personal approach and with his subsequent film, the maturity will reach the pinnacle of perfection.
+With his 9th feature film, Buddhadeb Dasgupta enters into the terrain where the texture of dreams and memory eschews conventional narrative and plot and instead seeks to illuminate the essence of the unconsciousness through a patient, enigmatic, and reflective cinema that borders on poetic divinity.
+The rest of his filmography will strictly adhere to this personal approach, and with his subsequent films, the maturity will reach the pinnacle of perfection.

 Uttara (The Wrestlers, 2000)